 The secret star of this recipe is the millet.
 It is one of the least allergenic grains and is very strengthening for the digestive system.
 It is alkalizing, and does not feed yeast and fungus.
 It is one of the four “grains” allowed on the Body Ecology Diet.
 According to Donna Gates, millet acts as a prebiotic, and feeds beneficial bacteria in the body; it hydrates the colon, assisting with healthy elimination; and boosts serotonin levels, fat metabolism, tissue repair and energy.
 Millet is particularly good in the colder months; as it is very warming and soothing.

 This is one of those wonderful recipes for those of you looking for fantastic body ecology recipes.
 In fact, Body Ecology have their own version of this recipe on their website.
 But Tony will always get the credit for this one!
 Besides, I think his version is a lot more tasty.
 If you are following Body Ecology stage one - just don’t stir through the Tahini at the end.
 I have listed this as optional.
 You don’t really need it.
-But it adds an incredible depth of flavour and creaminess if you can.
+But it adds an incredible depth of flavor and creaminess if you can.
 You could be really decadent and stir through raw almond butter.
 But I always return to hulled tahini which is a lot milder, and lets the cauliflowers bloom.

 Another tip: start with the minimum amount of water (about 4 cups) and stir regularly until the water has been totally absorbed.
 The millet and cauliflower will probably not be cooked through, so just add in a little bit of water or stock gradually, stirring regularly, in order to achieve the creamiest consistency.
 During this end stage of cooking the cauliflower mash mixture should be thick and will cook slowly like mashed potatoes.
 Just mash with a potato masher to break it all down.
 The mixture will gradually get creamier and thicker.
 Then once the millet mash is done you can use a stick blender to stir through the tahini.
 Or just keep using a potato masher.
 If you add too much water at the beginning you will get a very watery diluted product that is not nearly as wonderful!
 “Stir with love” (as Tony would say) and you will reap the rewards.